xanpj/PlatooningFlashChannels/README.md

 const CONSOLE_VERBOSITY = 3
 ```

-Advanced configuration is not detailed here.
+Advanced configurations are not presented here.

 By Alexander Jagaciak